Outpatient Opioid Addiction Recovery Program at New Horizons Medical

 Opioid addiction recovery

-At New Horizons Medical, we recognize drug addiction as a disease that should be treated kindly with a comprehensive outpatient opioid recovery approach.
+At New Horizons Medical, we recognize drug addiction as a condition that should be treated kindly with a comprehensive recovery approach.
 It is important for people suffering from substance abuse and addiction to seek professional help.
 Sometimes it can be hard to tell if your friend or a loved one is struggling with addiction, especially for legally prescribed medications.
 However, there are a few things to look for:

 - Withdrawing from family and friends relationships due to drug and alcohol use